jcu-eresearch/plone-user-doc/source/espaces.rst

 of it.
 To do this:

 #.
 Ask your colleagues to log in to eSpaces at https://espaces.edu.au.
-   You can send them the link to the documentation at :ref:`logging-in`.
+   You can send them the link to the documentation about :ref:`logging-in` to help them through the process.

    .. note::